lidofinance/docs/docs/guides/node-operator-manual.md

 lido-cli --rpc http://1.2.3.4:8545 validate_network_keys
 ```

-This operation checks every Lido key for validity and thus is very CPU-intensive and takes a long time to process the keys.
+This operation checks all Lido keys for validity.
+This is a CPU-intensive process, for example, a modern desktop with 6 cores, 12 threads and great cooling processes 1k keys in ~1 minute.

 You would need an RPC endpoint - a local node / RPC provider (eg Alchemy/Infura).